 Praised in the Pritzker Prize laudatio for “his commitment to architecture as a sublime act of poetic imagination”, Barragán’s architectural approach embraced the principles of Modernism while remaining deeply rooted in Mexican tradition.

-Comprising a variety of documents and objects related to Luis Barragán’s professional practice, the Barragán Archives were sold in 1995 after the dissolution of the architect’s office in the early 1990s.
-While the Archives form the core of the Barragan Foundation’s collections, they have been complemented by further acquisitions over time.
+Comprising a variety of documents and objects related to Luis Barragán’s professional practice, the Barragán Archive was sold in 1995 after the dissolution of the architect’s office in the early 1990s.
+While the Archive forms the core of the Barragan Foundation’s collections, it has been complemented by further acquisitions over time.
 In 2022, the archival holdings relocated to new premises managed by the Vitra Design Museum in Weil am Rhein, Germany.

 “Luis Barragán, Architect”